 We’ve arrived at our leather-wearing bandits.

 Cangaceiros wore leather so they could ride through the caatinga protected from the thorns.

 Perhaps the most famous cangaçeiro was Lampião, who roamed the sertão from 1920 – 1930.
 Many films depict Lampião as the Robin Hood of Brazil, but historical accounts tie him to a much more gruesome existence.
 He seemed to make no distinction between the rich or the poor.
 If there was money, he wanted it.
 If there was opposition, his gang of 60+ bandits beat it down.

 Their rampages came to a swift end however, when they were ambushed by police in 1938.
-So the Rei do Cangaço (Cangaço king) was killed in a shoot out along with his entire ferocious gang and devout love Maria Bonita.
+The Rei do Cangaço (Cangaço king) was killed in a shoot out along with his entire ferocious gang and devout love, Maria Bonita.